 With the bike warmed up, put on your helmet, jacket and gloves and go for a test ride.
 Be prepared though!
 This is no longer your old DR. This is the bike you have always wanted.
 Remember, I am NOT writing this as a ProCycle employee.
 I installed this carb on my bike just last night (October 5, 2011) and the difference was AMAZING!
-This became the motorcycle I thought it was when I bought it.
+This became the motorcycle I thought it would be when I bought it.
 It now pulls from way down low (where the CV carb would not allow it) clear to the top.
 There is no hesitation, no stuttering going down the freeway, just nice smooth power everywhere!

 Oh, you like to wheelie?
 They used to be kind of tough with the stock carbie right?
 Well, not any more!
 Now you can raise that front end merely with the twist of the wrist.

-When you can get the huge stinking smile off your face, take a few minutes and adjust the idle mixture screw.
+When you can get the huge smile off your face, take a few minutes and adjust the idle mixture screw.
 Once you have fully warmed the bike up, turn the idle mixture screw inwards (clockwise) until the idle speed starts to drop or it becomes slightly rough.
 Then screw the screw out (counter-clockwise) until the idle just smooths out.
 You have just found the happy spot!